-Even in the 19th century, contemporaries were hardly naïve consumers of photographs.
+Even in the nineteenth century, contemporaries were hardly naïve consumers of photographs.
 Initially, photography was celebrated, or derided, as automatic “sun writing” (heliography): a chemical and optical process that rendered “neutral” and “natural” images, compared to paintings or drawing created by the hand of the artist.
 Photography was understood to have a certain technical truth-value: each photo froze a distinct slice of time and space, fixing for posterity whatever appeared before the camera’s lens.
-In the 1840s and 1850s, Europeans and Americans began to use photography to study and document the bodies of non-white humans at home and abroad in order to construct and legitimize racial typologies; in the process they pioneered the visual conventions of ethnographic and anthropological photography.
-By the 1870s, photography was embraced by professionalizing scientists who established, through photographic evidence, for example, that lightning’s actual form differed greatly from the geometrically perfect zig-zags of artists’ renderings and that a world of microbes and bacteria, invisible to the human eye yet hazardous to human health, existed.
+In the 1840s and 1850s, Europeans and Americans began to use photography to study and document the bodies of nonwhite humans at home and abroad in order to construct and legitimize racial typologies; in the process they pioneered the visual conventions of ethnographic and anthropological photography.
+By the 1870s, photography was embraced by professionalizing scientists who established, through photographic evidence, for example, that lightning’s actual form differed greatly from the geometrically perfect zig-zags of artists’ renderings and that a world of microbes and bacteria existed, invisible to the human eye yet hazardous to human health.
 Photography was used and circulated – in scientific conferences, laboratories, publications, and the mainstream press – to both train “the scientific eye” and popularize advances in scientific knowledge.

 Yet scientists also found it prudent to rely on supplemental drawings or engravings to “paraphrase” the photograph in order to “see what was there” and “show scientific meanings.”
-This was especially the case for photomicrography, since cellular and sub-cellular objects often appeared “poorly delineated” and did not reproduce well in textbooks.
+This was especially the case for photomicrography, since cellular and subcellular objects often appeared “poorly delineated” and did not reproduce well in textbooks.
 So even as photography was employed to produce “evidence” and publicize scientific progress, it was simultaneously recognized as a malleable and unstable medium due to technical limitations and the vagaries of human intervention and interpretation.

-Nineteenth century photographers, photographic subjects, and viewers noted that the medium could distort or misrepresent subjects, whether as a result of intentional artifice, technical incompetence, the angle, framing or duration of exposure, the processes of development, or some other choice or error of visual or narrative framing.
+Nineteenth-century photographers, photographic subjects, and viewers noted that the medium could distort or misrepresent subjects, whether as a result of intentional artifice, technical incompetence, the angle, framing or duration of exposure, the processes of development, or some other choice or error of visual or narrative framing.
 Indeed, the mere presence of a camera could influence the action before its lens.
-In 1859, prominent American doctor and philosopher Oliver Wendell Holmes proclaimed himself “smitten” with the powerful new medium whose “appearance of reality … cheats the senses with its seeming truth.”
+In 1859, prominent American doctor and philosopher Oliver Wendell Holmes proclaimed himself “smitten” with the powerful new medium whose “appearance of reality . . . cheats the senses with its seeming truth.”
 In sum, while Americans and Europeans were astounded by the medium’s “uncanny” powers of representation, they did not necessarily accept photographic images as presenting an undisputed or indisputable truth.
 Substantial cultural work was required for photographs to acquire authority as “fact” or evidence.
 Perhaps especially in humanitarian campaigns, photographic representations had to be authenticated in some way to be accepted as “truth”: their value as evidence rested on convincing viewers of what, precisely, they were evidence of.
-Even then, as we shall see, political or ethical concerns could be – and often were – raised regarding the content, meanings, proper use and display of photography, particularly in the case of photography depicting suffering bodies.
+Even then, as we shall see, political or ethical concerns could be – and often were – raised regarding the content, meanings, proper use, and display of photography, particularly in the case of photography depicting suffering bodies.